Ford of Britain: New factories

 In 1962, Ford opened a factory at Halewood, Liverpool, to make the Anglia.
 This ceased to be a Ford plant (although remained under Ford ownership) when the last Escort came off the production line in 2000, and was then converted to make the Jaguar X-Type in 2001, and latterly the Land Rover Freelander.
 Halewood was included in the sale of Jaguar and Land Rover to Tata Motors in 2008, although Ford retained ownership of its transmission works.

-Another new factory opened at Basildon in 1964 to make tractors, and, in 1965, a further plant was acquired at Crymlyn Burrows, Swansea, to make chassis components and axles.
+Another new factory opened at Basildon in 1964 to make tractors, and, in 1965, a further plant was acquired (previously owned by British Leyland) at Crymlyn Burrows, Swansea, to make chassis components and axles.

 The Cork factory celebrated the 50-year anniversary in 1967.
 As part of that landmark event, a £2 million investment programme was announced to rebuild, re-equip and modernise the assembly plant.
 As a result, the plant was to become the largest and most modern factory of its kind in Ireland.
 In the same year, Ford of Europe was formed with Henry Ford and Son Limited.
 It was an important partnership from the start.
 Another £2 million was spent on assembly facilities and operations, to ensure that Cork production equalled the highest European standards of quality.
 By 1977, the total area of the plant was well over 450,000 square feet.

 The rationalisation plan put in place meant that, in 1972, the Cork plant became a two-car plant that was producing the two best selling cars in Ireland: the Escort and Cortina.
 Between them, these two models were accounting for 75% of Ford sales in Ireland at the time.
 The Irish company was also exporting around 4,000 cars (mostly Escorts) to Britain.
 The Cork plant closed in 1984.